serokell/nix-templates/haskell.nix/README.md

     2. If your project contains bash scripts, uncomment related lines in `flake.nix` and in the pipeline configuration.
 If you don't need `shellcheck`, remove those lines.

+    3. If you're using `hpack` or `stack2cabal` in your project, make sure to uncomment the related lines in both `flake.nix` and pipeline configuration files.
+To avoid version mismatches, use `nix develop .#ci -c hpack` or `nix develop .#ci -c stack2cabal`.

+    4. Make sure to clean up your `flake.nix` and pipeline configuration files by removing any optional code that is left commented out.

 - Enjoy working CI!